manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 <br/>
 **Part 1 (current post)** - Install tools needed to run Kafka from source code.
 <br/><br/>
 **Part 2 (upcoming blog post)** - Identify starter (i.e. beginner) bugs in Kafka, fix locally & test.
-Also, we will look at Kafka code review & change submission process.
+Also, we will look at Kafka code review & code submission process.

 <br/>
 So, lets begin with our journey.